mirage/irmin/doc/irmin-pack/design/layered_store.md

-It is worth noting that several computations (finding the set of reachable objects; constructing the object store) scale as "the number of reachable objects per commit".
-However, we might want to scale as "the number of actively changed objects per commit".
+It is worth noting that several computations (finding the set of reachable objects; constructing the object store) scale as "the number of reachable objects per commit."
+However, we might want to scale as "the number of actively changed objects per commit."
 In this case, a completely different design would be required (see the Alternative design section below).

-### Object store overhead
+### Object Store Overhead

-**Object store overhead and the number of reachable objects:** The object store consists of a data file, and a persistent map.
+**Object store overhead and the number of reachable objects:** The object store consists of a data file and a persistent map.
 The use of a persistent map introduces overhead compared to the space needed to store the raw objects.
 For each object, we need at least two integers (or 16 bytes) for each map entry.
-Thus, 1M reachable objects requires at least 16MB of overhead for the map, 10M requires 160MB and 100M requires 1.6GB.
+Thus, 1M reachable objects requires at least 16MB of overhead for the map, 10M requires 160MB, and 100M requires 1.6GB.

 A snapshot of the current Tezos state contains 30M objects, which corresponds to an overhead of 480MB for the map.
 This is significant,